JeremyRand/namecoin.org/team/index.md

 ## Phelix

 Phelix (a pseudonym) was community organizer and lead Windows developer.
 He worked on namecoind, Namecoin-Qt, NMControl, and other projects such as ANTPY.
 He is mostly retired but occasionally comments from the sidelines.

+## Gokhan San

+Gokhan created the Namecoin Domain Names v2 specification, which introduced functionality such as Tor onion service support.

+## fsb4000

+fsb4000 rebranded Namecoin Core's Qt GUI, removing all image and text references to Bitcoin.

+## artisbigshirts

+artisbigshirts designed Namecoin's logo.

+## Ben Lloyd (Shobute)

+Ben designed Namecoin's website.

+## Luke Dashjr

+Luke forward-ported Namecoin Core's Qt GUI from Qt4 to Qt5.

+## Chris Double

+Chris wrote one of the earliest comprehensive tutorials on using Namecoin.
+WikiLeaks tweeted a link to Chris's tutorial when they endorsed Namecoin.

+## Kefkius

+Kefkius developed an early incarnation of Electrum-NMC; this work was later revamped by Ahmed to form the Electrum-NMC that exists today.

+## HashEngineering

+HashEngineering developed an early port of BitcoinJ to Namecoin; this work was later revamped by Jeremy to form the Namecoin support in libdohj.

+## ItsNotLupus

+ItsNotLupus developed NmcSocks, which was the first implementation of Namecoin's Tor onion service support, I2P eepsite support, and partial TLS support.

 ## Khalahan Henkh (khal)